 The Azores received recently the distinction "Coronavirus Safest Destination" from the European Best Destination Organisation, based on health security measures in the tourism sector and its related activities, the low number of cases and security in the local health service.

-Option 2: Perform the screening test for the SARS-CoV-2, by collecting biological samples on arrival.
-Health authority professionals at the airport will collect biological samples to conduct the SARS-CoV-2 test.
+Option 2: Agree to undertake a PCR test on the arrival into the Azores.
+In this instance, health authority professionals at the airport will collect biological samples to conduct the SARS-CoV-2 test.
 After that, the visitor must remain in isolation at their booked accommodation until notification of their results.
 If staying on São Miguel and Terceira, the maximum await is 12 hours and, on Santa Maria, Faial and Pico, no longer than 48 hours.

 On the first and second options, if staying in the Azores for seven or more days, on the 6th day after the date of the SARS-CoV-2 screening test, passengers must contact the health authority of the municipal area in which they are staying, with a view to conducting a new SARS-CoV-2 screening test.

 Option 3: Return to the destination of origin or travel to any destination outside the region, fulfilling, until the time of the flight, isolation.